MvBonin/switchboard-plug-indicators/README.md

 <h1>Description:</h1>
 This is a switchboard plug for elementary switchboard, that lets you change settings for <a href="https://github.com/MvBonin/wingpanel-community-indicators">wingpanel-community-indicators</a>.

-It is still work in progress but some background stuff works.
+It is still work in progress but some stuff works (if not yet so pretty).